Gabriel-vzh2vs/Modelling-And-Simulation-Public-Release/Chapter_Appendix/glossary.md

 Therefore, there is no guarantee that $\bar{X_n}$ will converge to
 $\mu$, but rather that the chances of it straying significantly become increasingly unlikely as n grows.

-Sample Spaces
-: refers to all the possible outcomes regarding an experiment or event.
-It requires three conditions (mutual exclusivity, collective exhaustiveness, and sufficient granularity) for all elements (outcomes/events) residing within the sample space.

 Abstract Syntax Tree
 : A way of structuring and labeling documents according to a specification to ensure consistent behavior.
 The MyST document engine [defines its own document specification](https://mystmd.org/spec), and all MyST documents are first built into ASTs before being rendered into output formats (like HTML, PDF, etc).